 - have a current first aid certificate (HLTAID003); and

 - be able to obtain a Heavy Rigid (HR-B) drivers licence.

 Applications will only be accepted during the recruitment campaign period.
-The campaign period is expected to open in early 2019.
+The campaign will open on 8 January 2019 and close 22 January 2019.
+Applications will only be accepted via the DFES website or jobs.wa.gov.au.

 You will be assessed through a range of behavioural, cognitive, physical and medical tests to determine your suitability for the role.